-&lt;sup>23These patterns are consistent with what we find in other agricultural cooperatives.
+24These patterns are consistent with what we find in other agricultural cooperatives.
 Members of the cooperatives would be even better off if they reduced capacities and sold less at home and prevent costly export.
 However, the monopoly price at home compensate enough to make them better off than the alternative of competition.